Battle of Zabłocie: Unsuccessful attack by Polish forces and Counterattack

 The unit was divided into two groups.
 The first, larger one, was commanded by Kozak, who took up positions on the right flank, closer to the Mircze colony.
 The smaller group, headed by Ryś, moved to the left flank, with the intention of reaching the eastern part of the Górki colony.
 Positions were taken along the route to Kryłów, where the partisans deployed an erkaem to cover the movements of their forces.
 During the march, Ryś spotted two German soldiers setting fire to buildings in the colony.
-Both were eliminated in precise sniper actions.
+Both were shot.
 The group then took up positions in the buildings, where a machine gun was set up and prepared for battle.
-To the west of Ryś position, about 50 Germans were grouped, who initially did not notice the Polish partisans.
-Taking advantage of the element of surprise, the partisans attacked.
-A hand machine-gun Ryś, together with the carbines of the remaining soldiers, successfully attacked the enemy, who was momentarily disoriented and dazed.
+To the west of Ryś position, there were about 50 Germans were grouped who initially did not notice the Polish partisans.
+The partisans took them by surprise and attacked.

 Although surprise initially gave the Polish partisans the advantage, the Germans quickly responded with massive machine-gun fire.
 The position of the German soldiers, although numerically stronger, was difficult - the right wing of the partisans, commanded by Kozak, was to close their retreat route towards Mircze.
 It is not clear whether Kozak's manoeuvre was successfully carried out.
-The final results of this phase of the battle remain uncertain, although the Polish partisans certainly showed courage and effectiveness against a more numerous opponent.